marrow/mongo/reference/field/alias.md

 # Alias

-{% method -%}
-An **Alias** is a proxy to another field, potentially nested, within the same document.
+An `Alias` is a proxy to another field, potentially nested, within the same document.

 Utilizing an `Alias` allows class-level querying and instance-level read access, write access under most conditions, as well as optional deprecation warning generation.